ankitapatil0731/prodigy_wd_02/README.md

-# prodigy_wd_02
-🌤️ Weather App  A simple and responsive Weather App built using HTML, CSS, and JavaScript.
-It allows users to search for any city and displays real-time weather data including temperature, weather condition, humidity, and wind speed using the OpenWeatherMap API.
+A simple and elegant Stopwatch web app built using HTML, CSS, and JavaScript.
+This project allows users to start, stop, and reset time with millisecond precision.
+Perfect for learning basic DOM manipulation and event handling in JavaScript.

+🔧 Features:

+Start, Stop, and Reset functionality

+Real-time time display (HH:MM:SS:MS)

+Clean and responsive user interface

+Lightweight and beginner-friendly codebase